Stabilizing In-Context Multi-Source Domain Adaptation for Biomedical Images Through Controls: CS-ARM-BN: Control-Stabilized Adaptive Risk Minimization with Batch Normalization

 where $\Bu \in \mathcal C^{\beta}$ denotes the BN-layer activations corresponding to either a control image $\Bz^{\beta}_c$ or a perturbed image $\Bx^{\beta}_m$.
 These adapted statistics replace the running training statistics in all BN layers of the prediction model $\Bg$ when evaluating samples from batch $\beta$.

 Another option to mitigate the effects of label shift and small batch sizes could be to use only control samples to adapt the Batch Normalization statistics, as proposed by Batch Effect Normalization (BEN) \citep{Lin2022}.
-However, in the following paragraph, we argue that including both perturbed and control samples provide the best trade-off between bias and variance.
-Empirically, we found that adapting BN layers using control samples only at evaluation time performed poorly, but when only controls were already included during training, the performance improved (see "BEN w/o meta-learning" and "ARM-BEN" in Table~\ref{tab:labe_shift_new_source}).
+However, in the following paragraph, we argue that including both perturbed and control samples provides the best trade-off between bias and variance.
+Empirically, we found that adapting BN layers using control samples only at evaluation time performed poorly, but when only controls were already used during training, the performance improved (see Table~\ref{tab:label_shift_new_source}).
+We evaluate BEN and its meta-learned variant ARM-BEN in our most challenging setting (Section~\ref{sec:exp4_label_shift_new_source}), which combines severe label shift with cross-source transfer.
+This is the regime in which the bias-variance trade-off between the three estimators (see below) distinguishes them the most.
+Under mild label shift, the bias that BEN seeks to avoid by accepting a higher variance is small to begin with, leaving BEN dominated by ARM-BN, which is an outcome the bias–variance analysis already predicts.

-Let $M = C + L$ be the total number of samples in a new target batch, where $C$ is the number of control samples and $L$ are the non-control or perturbed samples.
-We model the BN activation mean for sample $x$ as:
+Let $M = C + L$ be the total number of samples in a new target batch, where $C$ is the number of control samples and $L$ is the number of non-control or perturbed samples.
+We model the BN activation mean for sample $x$ as: where $\mu_{\text{domain}}$ is the batch-specific technical offset we wish to estimate, and $\mu_{\text{class}(x)} = 0$ for controls and $\mu_{\text{class}(x)} \neq 0$ for perturbed samples.